XboxRetroGaming/LaunchPass/README.md

 # LaunchPass
-LaunchPass is a fork of [RetroPass](https://github.com/retropassdev/RetroPass) without this project would not exist.
-An highly themeable frontend for Xbox/Xbox Series Retro Gaming Emulators with many enhancements.
+LaunchPass is a Frontend and fork of [RetroPass](https://github.com/retropassdev/RetroPass) it is a highly customisable Frontend for Xbox One/Series Consoles for use with UWP Retro Gaming Emulators.
 ![Video](https://github.com/Misunderstood-Wookiee/LaunchPass/blob/e55c515e3d5e9385093a306142e1ab50302d9f97/Docs/LaunchPass.webp)
 [![Showcase](https://github.com/Misunderstood-Wookiee/LaunchPass/blob/173fc46d795b28ca138c553bbb393205f00be7d8/Docs/Screenshot%202023-04-22%20021815.png)](https://www.youtube.com/watch?v=Ox-JfUBo9as)

-This is made specifically for Xbox console and hopefully, should feel familiar to Xbox users right from the start with its Game Pass Ultimate vibe.
+This is made specifically for Xbox Consoles and hopefully will give users enough customisation options to make it feel their own.
 ## Usage
 [Check out our Wiki for setup and usage intructions](https://github.com/Misunderstood-Wookiee/LaunchPass/wiki)